leejs209/MesaABM/README.md

 # MesaABM

-Modelling the novel coronavirus in the context of high school opening.
+Modelling the spread of COVID-19 in Korean schools.

 Created using [Mesa](https://mesa.readthedocs.io/)